One of the first questions we get during a Consult Call is, “Which website platform should we use, WordPress?”

 Managing Security Vulnerabilities

-Most of Structure’s clients don’t want to manage their security, let alone update their website every month and ensure that it is still in perfect working condition.
+Most of Structure’s clients don’t want to manage their security, let alone update their website monthly and ensure it is still in perfect working condition.
 We offer WordPress Website Management packages after completing a website project.
 We find that most of our clients beg for help in this area!

 All Structure WordPress Website Management packages include these features:

 - Plugin and WordPress Core Updates (monthly)

 - Dedicated Account Manager

 - Advanced Security (Malware Scans, Firewall, Bot & Login Protection)

 The benefit of hiring Structure for WordPress Website Management is ensuring your site is safe, secure, always running 24/7, and working as expected to grow your business.